 If you have any issues figuring out where to find or how to update your DNS records, we can help you.
 Just email us at firstname.lastname@example.org.

 Once you have added and saved the entries, go back to the Weglot page.
 You can click on “ Check DNS” and a green check-mark icon should appear: this means everything has been successfully set up (This can sometimes take a couple of minutes or even 10, so don’t be alarmed if the green check-mark icon hasn’t appeared next to your DNS record yet).
 Click "Next".

 4. Install the Weglot library (~ 3 minutes)

-This is the final step, where you will add the language-switch button onto your Webflow website, and customize some of the app settings.
+This is the final step, where you will add the language-switch button to your Webflow website, and customize some of the app settings.

-It’s quick and easy—you just need to follow the steps below (also shown in the GIF).
+It’s quick and easy, you just need to follow the steps below (also shown in the GIF below).